 - The success rate that a dog breed obeys a known command on the first try.
 The higher the success rate, the more intelligent and obedient the dog breed.

 Though hundreds of dogs were initially evaluated for Coren’s dog intelligence study, not all dog breeds made the final cut.
-Only those that received at least 100 evaluations ended up in the final list, giving us a total of 138 breeds.
+Rather, only those that received at least 100 evaluations ended up in the final list, giving us a total of 138 breeds.

 In fact, not even all dog breeds participated in the trials.
-Only breeds that were recognized by either North American kennel clubs were tested.
-In other words, no mutts were allowed to be evaluated by the judges.
+Only dog breeds that were recognized by the AKC or the Canadian kennel club joined the trials.
+In other words, no mixed dogs or rare international dogs were allowed to be evaluated by the judges.

 Because Border Collies were recognized by both the AKC and CKC, they participated.
 And thanks to the huge popularity of the Border Collie, they had no problems qualifying for the final list.